Testing, Shots, and Drops

 1. The build-up phase

-Initially, you will receive shots weekly or twice-a-week.
-During each treatment, you will receive slowly increasing amounts of allergen.
-This phase typically lasts 4 to 6 moths.
+Initially, you will receive shots weekly or twice-a-week (if you wish to reach the maintenance phase sooner).
+Over time, you will receive increasing amounts of allergen in each shot.
+This phase typically lasts at least 4 months.

 2. The maintenance phase

-After about 4 to 6 months, you will be receiving the maximum dosage of allergen.
-During this maintenance phase, you will need to come in every 2 to 4 weeks.
+After the build-up phase, you will be receiving the maximum dosage of allergen.
+During this maintenance phase, the shots will space out to every 2 weeks and eventually to every 4 weeks.

 The principles behind allergy drops are similar to those behind allergy shots: help the patient build up a tolerance to the allergy-causing substances.